pelodelfuego/vim-swoop/README.md

 * Select current result.
 *Exit and Save Swoop and go to the location of current match when you press \<CR\>*
 * Quit Swoop ```:q```.
-*Exit Swoop will save modifications and bring you back to the initial buffer and position.*
+*Exit Swoop will abort modifications and bring you back to the initial buffer and position.*
 * Toggle single and multi buffer mode

 ###single buffer mode